mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 by the Mender Server to assign the right Artifact to a given Device based on software and hardware compatibility.

-* _Rootfs-image update module_ - One of the standard extensions to the
+* _Rootfs-image update module_ - One of the standard extensions to
-Mender-update client, which offers full root filesystem updates using a dual partition setup.
+`mender-update` (part of the Mender Client) which offers full root filesystem updates using a dual partition setup.

 * _Server-side API_ - The collection of HTTP-based APIs exposed by the Mender
 Server.
 They include management end-points, consumed by users and the UI,